mygads/genfity-wa/README.md

 ## ADMIN Actions

 You can list, add and remove users using the admin endpoints.
-For that you must use the WUZAPI_ADMIN_TOKEN in the Authorization header
+For that you must use the WA_ADMIN_TOKEN in the Authorization header

 Then you can use the /admin/users endpoint with the Authorization header containing the token to: